 Used Car: 2010 Jeep Compass Review

 According to most reviewers, the 2010 Jeep Compass functions best as a daily commuter because of its good fuel economy and comfortable ride, but it lacks Jeep’s trademark off-road abilities.
-Additionally, the Compass can’t live up to rivals that offer better performance and safety ratings, as well as nicer interiors.
+Additionally, the Compass can’t live up to rivals that offer better performance and nicer interiors.

 The 2010 Jeep Compass is ranked: